salo18/weatherman/Readme.md

 This app is a basic weather check service.
 Input a city/country combination and get the current weather and a seven day forecast.
 This is my first time working with an API!

-Inspired by Ryan Kulp over at Founder Hacker.
+Inspired by Ryan Kulp over at FounderHacker.com.
 Thanks Ryan.

 In this project, I learned how to:
 - Work with API's using open-weather-ruby-client - https://github.com/founderhacker/open-weather-ruby-client#current-weather-for-several-cities